 b.
 Allowance for Increased Enrollment (WVC §18-9A-15): Each school district which has an increase in net enrollment is to receive an allocation equal to the district's increase in net enrollment over the previous year multiplied by each district's average per pupil state aid.
-Sixty percent (60%) of the funds appropriated for this purpose are to be distributed by September 1st of the year in which the enrollment increase occurs, and the balance is to be distributed by December 31 of that year.
+The funds appropriated for this purpose are to be distributed by December 31st of the year in which the enrollment increase occurs.
 If the funds appropriated for this purpose are not sufficient to provide full funding, each district's allocation is to be reduced proportionally and a supplemental appropriation is to be requested.